-Under the rigid layer of rock we live on, the Earth’s asthenosphere is plastic and more dense.
+Under the rigid layer of rock we live on, the Earth’s asthenosphere is like dense plastic.

 Because of its fluid-like properties, mantle convection can occur.
 Then, mantle convection is the main driver of plate tectonics.

 And it’s because of convection deep down beneath our feet why we have volcanoes and earthquakes as well.